Computing Wasserstein Barycenter via operator splitting: the method of averaged marginals

+This section focuses on the fixed-support approach: $R$ in~\eqref{HugeLP} is equal to $K^2$, the number of pixels of a $K \times K$ image.

-\subsection{Comparison with IBP}
+\subsubsection{Comparison with IBP}

-The Iterative Bregman Projection (IBP) \cite{IBP} is a state-of-the-art algorithm for computing Wasserstein barycenters.
-As mentionned in the Introduction, IBP employes a regularizing function parametrized by $\lambda>0$.
-The greater the $\lambda$, the worst the approximation.
-But in practice, $\lambda$ has to be kept in a moderate magnitude to avoid numerical errors (double-precision overflow).
-IBP is very sensitive to $\lambda$, that strongly relies on the dataset at stake.
-Thus IBP is an inexact method, whereas MAM is exact.
-Although the study below shows certain advantages of MAM, we make it clear that the aim is not to demonstrate which algorithm is better in general but instead to highlight the differences between the two methods and their advantages depending on the use.
-Note that the code for IBP is inspired from the original \cite{IBP_github}.
+The Iterative Bregman Projection (IBP) \cite{IBP} is a well-known algorithm for computing Wasserstein barycenters.
+As mentioned in the Introduction, IBP employs a regularizing function parameterized by $\lambda>0$, which impacts precision and must kept at a moderate magnitude to avoid numerical errors (double-precision overflow).
+The experiment below sheds light on the differences between MAM and IBP and their advantages depending on the use.
+Our IBP code is inspired by the original {\tt MATLAB} code by G. Peyr\'e\footnote{\url{https://github.com/gpeyre/2014-SISC-BregmanOT}}.